Consumer medicine information

 • sweating, nausea, vomiting

 In women at risk of prolonged immobilisation (including major surgery, any surgery to the legs or pelvis, neurosurgery, or major trauma), your doctor may tell you to stop taking (in the case of elective surgery at least four weeks in advance) and not resume until two weeks after complete remobilisation.
 Another method of contraception should be used to avoid unintentional pregnancy.
-Your doctor may prescribe other treatment (e.g. treatment for blood clots) if MICRONELLE 20 ED has not been discontinued in advance.
+Your doctor may prescribe other treatment (e.g. treatment for blood clots) if this medicine has not been discontinued in advance.
+If you notice possible signs of a thrombosis (see Possible side effects), stop taking the medicine and consult your doctor immediately.

 Other risk factors for blood clotting include temporary immobilisation including air travel of greater than 4 hours, particularly in women with other risk factors.
 Consult your doctor if you plan to air travel for greater than 4 hours.

-Consult your doctor if you develop high blood pressure while taking MICRONELLE 20 ED – you may be told to stop taking it.
+Consult your doctor if you develop high blood pressure while taking this medicine – you may be told to stop taking it.

-If you vomit within 3 to 4 hours, or have severe diarrhoea after taking a pink active tablet, the active ingredients may not have been completely absorbed.
+If you vomit within 3-4 hours or have severe diarrhoea after taking a pink (active) tablet, the active ingredients may not have been completely absorbed.
 This is like missing a tablet.
 Follow the advice for missed tablets.

 If you have unexpected bleeding and it continues, becomes heavy, or occurs again, tell your doctor.

-When taking this Pill for the first few months, you can have irregular vaginal bleeding (spotting or breakthrough bleeding) between your periods.
-You may need to use sanitary products, but continue to take your tablets as normal.
+When taking these tablets for the first few months, you can have irregular vaginal bleeding (spotting or breakthrough bleeding) between your periods.
+You may need to use sanitary protection, but continue to take your tablets as normal.
 Irregular vaginal bleeding usually stops once your body has adjusted to the Pill, usually after about 3 months.

 If you have missed a period, but you have taken all your tablets, it is unlikely that you are pregnant, as long as:

-• you have not been taking a medicine(s) that may interfere with your Pill
+• you have not been taking a medicine(s) that may interfere with this medicine

 • you have not vomited or had severe diarrhoea during this cycle.